How to File a Wisconsin State Tax Extension: A Comprehensive Guide

 - Late Filing Fee: $50

-- Interest on Unpaid Taxes: 1.5% per month (18% per year)
+- Interest on Unpaid Taxes: 1.5% per month.
+(Note: Wisconsin reduces the interest to 1% per month during the extension period.)

 - Negligence Penalty: 5% per month of the tax owed based on the return, up to a maximum of 25%